 and no one knows if more is coming.
 That would produce scenario similar to influenza vaccine, where by the time it's developed for those few (out of many) strains that were predominant at the time of assessment, it changes, so that vaccines have dubious efficacy at best.

-As always, your best protection is healthy diet and lifestyle.
+As always, your best protection is sticking to healthy diet and lifestyle.

 P.S.
 As of early March 2020, CDC estimates that during this last flu season as many as 22 to 55 thousands people died from influenza (flu)

 with up to 0.7 million hospitalized.
 As pretty much everyone knows, corona virus, so far, caused less than 6 thousands deaths

 Why is everyone talking about coronavirus, and no one about influenza (not to mention all other infectious diseases that make the figure much higher)?
 Because, unlike coronavirus, the flu is killing children too?